PhantomInTheWire/kvstore-db/README.md

-# ActionKV: High-Performance Key-Value Storage
+# kvstore-db: High-Performance Key-Value Storage

 ## Overview

-`actionkv` is a robust key-value storage library that implements the Bitcask storage format, a cutting-edge approach to persistent data storage renowned for its performance, reliability, and simplicity.
+`kvstore-db` is a robust key-value storage library that implements the Bitcask storage format, a cutting-edge approach to persistent data storage renowned for its performance, reliability, and simplicity.

 ## Background: The Bitcask Storage Format